Kiran-Rao/kiran-rao.github.io/docs/_posts/2022-05-04-zero-downtime-migrations.md

 ### Existing Schema

-Let's suppose we have an existing schema with a table named `old`, with an API that runs CRUD opretions against the table.
+Let's suppose we have an existing schema with a table named `old`, with an API that runs CRUD operations against the table.

 <img class="diagram" src="/assets/migration-old-schema.svg" alt="Old" width="50%" >